2012–13 Belarusian Cup

-2012–13 Belarusian Cup was the twenty second season of the Belarusian annual cup competition.
+The 2012–13 Belarusian Cup was the 22nd season of the Belarusian annual cup competition.
 Contrary to the league season, it is conducted in a fall-spring rhythm.
 The first games were played on 13 June 2012.
-Winners of the Cup qualified for the second qualifying round of the 2013–14 UEFA Europa League.
+Minsk won the Cup and qualified for the second qualifying round of the 2013–14 UEFA Europa League.

 Participating clubs

-The following teams will take part in the competition:
+The following teams took part in the competition:

 First round

 32 teams started the competition in this round: 10 teams from the First League, 16 teams from Second League and 6 amateur clubs.
 5 First League clubs that were at the top of league table at the moment of the draw (SKVICH Minsk, Bereza-2010, Gorodeya, Dnepr Mogilev and Granit Mikashevichi) and all 11 Premier League teams received a bye to the next round.
 Matches of this round will be played on 13 June 2012.

 Round of 32

 The winners from the First Round will play against 16 clubs that received a bye to this round.
 The draw was conducted on 14 June 2012.